 I guess that is why the medical profession, nutritionists, our government, the food industry, and the media are all still actively promoting the outdated, scientifically disproven idea that all calories are created equal.
 Yes, that well-worn notion—that as long as you burn more calories than you consume, you will lose weight—is simply dead wrong.

-But sorry, Mr. Newton; your law of thermodynamics doesn’t apply in living, breathing, digesting systems.
+But sorry, your law of thermodynamics doesn’t apply in living, breathing, digesting systems.
 When you eat food, the “isolated system” part of the equation goes out the window.
 The food interacts with your biology, a complex adaptive system that instantly transforms every bite.

 To illustrate how this works, let’s follow 750 calories of soda and 750 calories of broccoli once they enter your body.
 First, soda: 750 calories is the amount in a Double Gulp from 7-Eleven, which is 100 percent sugar and contains 186 grams, or 46 teaspoons, of sugar.
 Many people actually do consume this amount of soda.
 They are considered the “heavy users.”